JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 </tldr>

-This is a task used to prepare an immutable `test` task and provides all necessary dependencies and configurations for a proper testing configuration.
+This is a task used to prepare an immutable `test` task and provide all necessary dependencies and configurations for a proper testing configuration.

 ## `printBundledPlugins`